TopIvanAbramov/Simple-Client-Server-File-transfer/README.md

 There are two scripts: server.py and client.py

-Clien connect to server and start to send a file:
+Client connects to server and start to send a file:

-+ Send file name
++ Send the file name
-+ Send file size
++ Send the file size
-+ Send file in chunck of 512 b
++ Send the file in chunck of 512 b

 To run a server you need replace **your_server_ip** with IP of your server: localhost or Public IPv4 DNS of AWS instance